-where i stands for the ith layer, z for is the depth along the discretized soil profile, and D stands for the molecular diffusion coefficient of DOC, which is is assigned a value of 1.06×10^{-5} m2 d-1 (Ota et al., 2013).
-The advective export of DOC to the river network is proportional to the top (first five layers, 4.5 cm) and bottom drainage (for deep soil layer).- Diffusion of DOC between adjacent soil layers is proportional to the gradient in

-(11th layer) DOC concentrations, corresponding to water loss fluxes associated to runoff (for near surface) and
+- where i stands for the ith layer, z for the depth along the discretized soil profile, and D stands for the molecular - 165 diffusion coefficient of DOC. - 166 The advective export of DOC to the river network is proportional to the top (first five layers, 4.5 cm) and bottom - 167 (11th layer) DOC concentrations, corresponding to water loss fluxes associated to runoff (for near surface) and - drainage (for deep).
+We also apply a Fickian-type transport to represent the effect of bioturbation on DOC - 169 profiles, as well as on the solid phase SOC and litter profiles.
+Therefore, in contrast to advection, which only - 170 affects DOC entrained with water losses, bioturbation transports both SOC and DOC across the different layers. - 171 In addition, DOC is diffusing along the concentration gradient within the soil solution. - 172 The right hand-side of Fig. 1 summarizes the set of production/decomposition processes that occur in each layer. - 173 During litter decomposition, a fraction of the C is directly emitted back to the atmosphere as CO2 while the - 174 remainder feeds the active and slow SOC pools:

-Mis en forme : Indice

-Mis en forme : Anglais (Royaume-Uni)

-Tableau mis en forme

-Mis en forme : Police : Italique

-Mis en forme : Police :Italique

-Mis en forme : Police :Italique,

-Exposant

-DOC concentrations in the soil solution (eq.
-3), moving towards an equilibrium.
-In addition, we apply a Fickian-type transport to represent the effect of bioturbation on SOC profiles.
-In this case, the transport is represented similar to eq.
-3, but follows the gradient in SOC concentration relative to the volume of the soil layer.
-Representing bioturbation as a diffusion-like process is a common approach in LSMs with vertically discretized SOC scheme (Camino et al., 2018).
-Therefore, in contrast to advection, which only affects DOC entrained with water losses, bioturbation transports both SOC and DOC across the different layers.
-However, bioturbation is much slower than diffusion of DOC in the soil solution, with a diffusion coefficient D = 2.74x10-7 m2 d-1, according to (Koven et al. (2013), compared to D=1.06x10-5 m2 d-1 (Ota et al., 2013).
-Therefore, bioturbation impacts the vertical SOC profile while it has only a marginal influence on the DOC dynamics, respectively.
-In addition, DOC is diffusing along the concentration gradient within the soil solution.

-The right hand-side of Fig. 1 summarizes the set of production/decomposition processes that occur in each layer.
-During litter decomposition, a fraction of the C is directly emitted back to the atmosphere as CO_2 while the remainder feeds the active and slow SOC pools:

-$$CO_2$$ respiration(Litter) = $(1 - CUE) k_L (1 - \omega_L) Litter$ (4)
+$$CO_2 respiration(Litter) = (1 - CUE) k_L (1 - \omega_L) Litter$$ (4)